n8willis/opentype-shaping-documents/README.md

    projects.
-Primarily this includes tests and reproducible issues found via [HarfBuzz](https://github.com/harfbuzz/harfbuzz), because HarfBuzz intentionally aims to produce results that will 100% match the output of Microsoft Uniscribe.
+Primarily this includes tests and reproducible issues found via [HarfBuzz](https://github.com/harfbuzz/harfbuzz), because HarfBuzz intentionally aims to produce results that will 100% match the output of Microsoft Uniscribe (not counting cases where Uniscribe's output is known to be incorrect, of course).
    > Note: occasionally, tests or issues documenting the behavior of
    > Apple CoreText are also included, but CoreText compatibility is
    > not an explicit goal for HarfBuzz.